 To accommodate as many worshippers as possible, we hope you’ll help us uphold the following policies:

 - Guest tickets must be ordered by Thursday, September 1, 2022.
 After this deadline, we can’t guarantee that we’ll be able to accommodate your request.

 - A Two (2) guest ticket limit per household.
 Exceptions may be granted only for the parents, children, or siblings of a member, depending on space availability.

-Please Note: Your guests will only be able to attend the services and locations for which your member tickets have been issued.
+- Please Note: Your guests will only be able to attend the services and locations for which your member tickets have been issued.

-Non-Member Community Tickets
+Non-Member / Community Service Tickets